GenomicsAotearoa/RNA-seq-workshop/4.Differential_Expression/README.md

  - Six samples (3 WT / 3 MT)
  - We are working with data from chromosome 1 to keep the files sizes relatively small.

 ---

+## Create an RStudio project

+One of the first benefits we will take advantage of in RStudio is something called an RStudio Project.
+An RStudio project allows you to more easily:

+- Save data, files, variables, packages, etc. related to a specific analysis project
+- Restart work where you left off
+- Collaborate, especially if you are using version control such as git.

+To create a project,
+- Open RStudio and go to the File menu, and click New Project.
+- In the window that opens select Existing Project, and browse to the RNA-seq folder we have created on our Desktop.
+- Finally click Create Project

+---